 How do I file a tax return?

 Important note: You must tell the truth on your tax return.
-If you are not a US citizen, this is particularly important, because mistakes on your taxes return can get you deported.
+This is particularly important if you are not a US citizen because false information on your tax returns can get you deported.
 If you are a legal permanent resident (green card holder), make sure you declare all your income.
 Read the USCIS information about taxation of resident aliens.

 Do I need to file a tax return?